 To get started, type either a gene name or cell identity into the search bar at the top right of the page and click a link in the dropdown.

 Daniocell is an online resource that presents single-cell gene expression data generated from whole-animal wild-type (TL/AB) zebrafish embryos and larvae across 62 stages of development, spanning 3.3–120 hours post-fertilization.
-This combines data published in "Single-cell reconstruction of developmental trajectories during zebrafish embryogenesis" (2018) and newly generated data that is currently pre-printed in "Single-cell analysis of shared signatures and transcriptional diversity during zebrafish development" (2023).
+This combines data published in "Single-cell reconstruction of developmental trajectories during zebrafish embryogenesis" (2018) and "Single-cell analysis of shared signatures and transcriptional diversity during zebrafish development" (2023).
 This site is work from the Farrell Lab at NICHD.
+If you use it in your work, please cite it!

 Developmental stages represented in Daniocell